 To date we have saved our clients over $235,000 in penalties:

-IRS has started sending Proposed Employer Shared Responsibility Payment (ESRP) letters to Applicable Large Employers (ALEs) for 2015 and 2016 (Letter 226J).
+IRS has started sending Proposed Employer Shared Responsibility Payment (ESRP) letters to Applicable Large Employers (ALEs) (Letter 226J).
 These notices are triggered when at least one full-time employee has been allowed the Premium Tax Credit (PTC) on their individual tax return filed with IRS.
-ESRPs are assessed for 2015 if either:
+ESRPs are assessed if either:

 When calculating the A Penalty, the ALEs monthly full-time employee count is reduced by its allocable share of a statutory amount.
-Usually, this statutory amount is 30, but if the ALE is eligible for transition relief for 2015 the statutory amount is 80.
+Usually, this statutory amount is 30.
 If the ALE is a member of an aggregated ALE group, the statutory amount is allocated between group members.

 The ESRP is a penalty and cannot be deducted for income tax purposes.